MV-PURE Spatial Filters with Application to EEG/MEG Source Reconstruction: Proposed Spatial Filters in Presence of Interference

 \subsection{Extension to Patch Constraints}

-As discussed in \cite{Hui2010}, in certain experiments it may be difficult to determine exact locations of interfering sources.
-Instead, whole patches of cortical and subcortical regions may contribute correlated activity to the measured signal $\y.$ Then, a complete removal of its impact on reconstructed activity would require imposing constraints $WH_I=0_{l\times k}$ for a large number of interfering sources $k.$ This would result in very tight constraints on the optimization problem in (\ref{nulling}) and consequently, large MSE of the resulting filter.
+As discussed in \cite{Hui2010}, in certain scenarios it may be difficult to determine exact locations of interfering brain sources.
+Instead, whole patches of cortical and subcortical regions may be considered as contributing correlated activity to the measured signal $\y.$ Then, a complete removal of its impact on reconstructed activity would require imposing constraints $\bm{W}\bm{H}_I=\bm{0}_{l\times k}$ for a large number of interfering sources $k.$ This would result in very tight constraints on the optimization problem in (\ref{nulling}) and, consequently, large MSE of the resulting filter.